yamash723/macos/README.md

 all:      (Not Recommended) All installations.
 ```

-**You should follow the below by its order**.
+You should follow the below by its order.
 You can look up these configured files and customize as you want, or pick up the only things you want.

 #### [1/4] Packages
 ```